jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/jdbc/README.md

-DAO is a Data Access Object and is a class that uses CRUD operations on an object in the project. an object can be one row in the database table (for instance a customer object attributes (columns)) or an object can be the result of a query. a DTO is a Data Transfer Object and it is a model or java object in the DAO (for instance in this project we used a Customer Object as our DTO). when we create a DTO ( new customer object) we add it to the databasse via the DAO (CustomerDAO)
+DAO is a Data Access Object and is a class that uses CRUD operations on an object in the project. an object can be one row in the database table (for instance a customer object attributes (columns)) or an object can be the result of a query. a DTO is a Data Transfer Object and it is a model or java object in the DAO (for instance in this project we used a Customer Object as our DTO). when we create a DTO ( new customer object) we add it to the databasse via the DAO (CustomerDAO).
+Similarly if we want to delete a DTO we delete it via DAO.

 # Test